Posted on: February 11, 2021

 Sequence simulation and sequence planning

-A key concept of IT disaster recovery is running simulations.
+A key concept of information risk management is running simulations.
 The idea of a simulation is simple – the organization goes through a simulated disaster to determine whether emergency response plans are adequate.
 Through a recovery sequence simulation, the organization identifies the flow of recovery and what type of technology is required for the recovery plan.
 So, what does this look like?
 The organization would first establish the simulation team and collect the sequence and component information.
 This technical team must understand the organization’s environment and be able to articulate how the puzzle pieces of the business fit together.

 The second stage is the discovery phase, where the team will consider the organization’s infrastructure, business applications, as well as the key business functions and services.
 Then, the simulation team develops a sequence draft or a document that includes the steps and flow of the disaster recovery plan.
 The fourth stage of a recovery sequence simulation is validating the overall sequence and spotting any missing items or single points of failure.
 Then, the organization can finalize the sequence flow.